acpfog/linux-notes/freeipa_server_fedora.md

 During an installation in "Base Environment" choose "Fedora Custom Operating System -> Standard".
 If your server uses a hostname with a local domain, add it to `/etc/hosts`.
-Set a locale and language settings:
+Set locale and language variables:

 ```console
 # cat <<'EOF' > /etc/environment